-Iowa Medicaid is an endeavor that unites State Staff and "Best of Breed" contractors into a performance-based model for the administration of the Iowa Medicaid program.
-Iowa Medicaid is a collection of specific units, each having an area of expertise, and all working together to accomplish the goals of the Medicaid program.
-Iowa Medicaid has contract staff who participates in the following activities: provider services, member services, provider audit and rate setting, processing payments and claims, medical services, pharmacy, program integrity, and revenue collections.
+IME is an endeavor that unites State Staff and "Best of Breed" contractors into a performance-based model for the administration of the Iowa Medicaid program.
+The IME is a collection of specific units, each having an area of expertise, and all working together to accomplish the goals of the Medicaid program.
+Housed in a single building, the IME has contract staff who participates in the following activities: provider services, member services, provider audit and rate setting, processing payments and claims, medical services, pharmacy, program integrity, and revenue collections.
 All contracts are selected through a competitive request for proposal (RFP) process.
 Contract RFPs are issued every five years.

-All contracted entities are assigned a State-employed contract manager, are assessed through their performance-based contracts, and are required to report on their performance related to scope of work and deliverables.
-Monthly meetings are designed to facilitate communication among the various business units within Iowa Medicaid to ensure coordination of operations and performance outcomes.
+All contracted entities are assigned a State-employed contract manager, are assessed through their performance-based contracts, and are required to present their performance on contract standards at a monthly meeting to the Medicaid Policy Staff.
+Monthly meetings are designed to facilitate communication among the various business units within the IME to ensure coordination of operations and performance outcomes.
+Further, non-MCO contracted entities and Medicaid Policy staff are located at the same site, which limits the barriers of routine management and oversight.
 In addition, all contracted agencies are required to complete a comprehensive quarterly report on their performance to include programmatic and quality measures designed to measure the contract activities as well as trends identified within Medicaid programs and populations.

-The State has established a Managed Care Bureau within Iowa Medicaid to provide comprehensive program oversight and compliance.
+The State has established a MCO Oversight and Supports Bureau within IME to provide comprehensive program oversight and compliance.
 Specifically, the Bureau Chief, reporting directly to the Medicaid Director, is responsible for directing the activities of bureau staff.
 Each MCO account manager will oversee contract compliance for one designated MCO.
-The MCO account managers will serve as liaisons between the MCOs and the State and will be the point of contact coordinating communications and connecting subject matter experts.
-The new Bureau will work directly with the Iowa Medicaid Program Integrity Unit, which oversees compliance of all Iowa Medicaid providers, including the MCOs.
+The MCO account managers will serve as liaisons between the MCOs and the State, and will be the point of contact coordinating communications and connecting subject matter experts.
+The new Bureau will work directly with the IME Program Integrity Unit, which oversees compliance of all IME providers, including the MCOs.